What is Product Lifecycle Management (PLM)?

 • Testing

 Testing is a very important and inevitable part of any product development process.
 Approval of the product depends on testing results.
 Issues identified during testing are resolved by making design changes and are again tested.
-Unless and until testing gives expected and required results, the product won’t go for mass manufacturing.
+Unless and until testing gives the expected and required results, the product won’t go for mass manufacturing.

 • Manufacturing

-Once the product is approved in testing, mass production of the product starts.
+Once the product is approved for testing, mass production of the product starts.
 The manufacturing line is set up with the required pieces of equipment and tools.
 The product is manufactured and dispatched for distribution.

 • Distribution